Chris McCreight will fight in Albany to root out corruption on all levels.

-6) Term limits for leaders on the state level.
+5) Term limits for leaders on the state level.
 There should be term limits for committee chairs and legislative leaders like Speaker and Senate Majority Leader.
-As we just saw, too much unchecked centralized power breeds corruption.
-We need new leaders who bring new ideas and who do not become obsessed with wielding power over working for the people.
+As we've recently seen, too much unchecked centralized power breeds corruption.
+We need new leaders who bring new ideas and who do not become obsessed with wielding power instead of working for the people.

-7) Individuals who do business with the state and the city should not be allowed to donate to political campaigns.
+6) Individuals who do business with the state and the city should not be allowed to donate to political campaigns.
 This is pretty obvious yet millions of dollars each year flow into campaign accounts in return for tax-breaks and beneficial legislation.
-We must end this practice of legalized bribery.
+We must end this practice of legalized bribery